h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

   - **False Negatives** = **3545.0**
   - **False Positive** = **2063.0**

 - From the above calculations, we can see that the probability of the prediction being an actual negative is 91.1%.
 In contrast, the probability of a prediction to be an actual positive is 46.57%, way smaller when compared to the negative probability.
 The difference between rates is 44.53%.
 In other words, this, to an extend, tells us that most predictions will be label negative: no default.
 We also see that the false positive value (wrong default predictions) is a bit high.
 We also see that the False Negative value(wrong default prediction) is also fairly high.
 While having False Negatives and False Positives is common, it will not be acceptable to have the False Positives be composed largely by a protective group/class.
 In particular, it will be wrong if our model is redirecting all False Positives to a given protected class base on a demographic feature.
-Below we will analyze whether members of a protective class are not unfairly been labeled as False Positives (wrong prediction of default).
+Below we will analyze whether members of a protective class are not being mislabeled because of their unique background.

 **Note**: The confusion matrix is base on the **MAXIMIZED METRIC** and **CUT OFF** value found on the summary section: